-This record of The Band‘s last concert – after sixteen years on the road – was shot on Thanksgiving Day 1976 at the Winterland Ballroom in San Francisco.
+This record of The Band‘s last concert – after sixteen years on the road – was shot on Thanksgiving Day 1976 at Bill Graham’s Winterland Ballroom in San Francisco, directed by Martin Scorsese.

 Apart from the five band members – Levon Helm, Robbie Robertson, Garth Hudson, Richard Manuel and Rick Danko – a wealth of musical talent was there, both for support and to perform.